-If you’re feeling generous, donations to charity are a great way to redeem.
+Donations to charity are a great way to redeem if you’re feeling generous.
 Like redeeming for gift cards, Discover will match a small percentage of what you donate for some charities.

 Monthly TransUnion Score

-Everyone can use their credit score.
+Everyone should know what their credit score is.
 Discover gives you your official TransUnion score every month for no additional cost.
 This perk was vital for me when I was starting out as it let me keep track of my credit score and progress.
-Today, its still one of my favorite perks.
+And its still one of my favorite credit card perks today.

 This feature lets you see how much you have spent on your Discover card.
 You can also break down your expenditures by categories or view a specific time period.
 For example, if you want to know how much you spent at restaurants in 2018, the Spend Analyzer will tell you.